prodbysky/sh-auth/README.md

-# sh-auth
+# sh-auth - user authentication server in Go!
-User authentication server in Go!
+## Currently not usable - no features